Patrick Lalime: Senators

 In 2002–03, the Senators won the Presidents' Trophy for having the best regular season record, and Lalime led the way with a 39–20–7 record, 2.16 GAA and .911 save percentage.
 He was second in the NHL in wins, shutouts (8), fourth in minutes (3943) and fifth in GAA.
 He appeared in his first all-star game on February 2 after Ed Belfour pulled out with an injury.
 He made 18 saves on 19 shots in 25 minutes, then he allowed three goals during the shootout and took the loss.
 He broke his own record for shutout streak with 184:06 from January 9 to 18.
 In the playoffs, he helped the Senators defeat the New York Islanders in five games, then the Philadelphia Flyers in six games, before losing to the eventual Stanley Cup champion New Jersey Devils in seven games in the Eastern Conference Final.
 Lalime had an 11–7 record and GAA of 1.82 during the playoffs.

 In 2003–04, Lalime finished with a 25–23–7 record with a 2.29 GAA and save percentage of .905.
-In the opening round of the playoffs, the Senators would meet their Battle of Ontario opponents, the Maple Leafs for the 4th time in 5 years.
+In the opening round of the playoffs, the Senators met their Battle of Ontario opponents, the Maple Leafs for the fourth time in five years.
 Lalime struggled during the series, allowing the opening goal in every game, and despite the Senators heavily outshooting the Maple Leafs, the series was tied after six games.
 In game seven, Lalime allowed two soft goals to Joe Nieuwendyk, and after the first period he was pulled out of the game with the Senators losing 3–0.
-They would eventually lose 4–1 and lost to the Maple Leafs for the fourth time in the playoffs.
+They eventually lost 4–1 and lost to the Maple Leafs for the fourth time in the playoffs.
 It marked the end of Lalime's playing time in Ottawa.